aws-solutions/qnabot-on-aws/docs/custom_domain_name_setup/custom_domain_name_setup.md

-# Setup Custom Domain to use for QnABot Designer and Client
+# Setup Custom Domain Name for QnABot Designer and Client
 This readme provides information on how to setup a custom domain name and configure AWS QnABot solution to use the custom domain name for the Designer, and Client user interfaces.
 The setup and configuration involve the following steps: